zoekirsh/ruby-enumerables-cartoon-collections-lab-part-2-sfo01-seng-ft-111620/README.md

 ```

 The return value of the `map` method _is_ the new array.
 All three of the above
 examples will pass the test for the first method.
-Howecer, using `map` is both
+However, using `map` is both
 more succinct, _and_ more expressive.

 Some of the methods in this lab use Enumerables we haven't talked much about.
 Use what you've learned about Enumerables in general along with the
 [official documentation][enumerables] to solve this lab.
 You can absolutely
-solve all of these methods using `while` loops or `each`, but there are specific
+implement all of these methods using `while` loops or `each`, but there are specific
 Enumerables that are great for each of them.

 If you are having trouble conceptualizing solutions using more specific